Winter Springs Real Estate

 Winter Springs has become a desirable location for business professionals and its highly rated schools, low crime rate and nationally recognized parks make it a great area for families.
 There are established and new residential neighborhoods presenting a full range of single family, condominium townhome and apartment options.
 The median Winter Springs home for sale value is $246,000.
 The cost of living is higher than the Florida average and unemployment lower.
 Average household income is $88,000.
 The Winter Springs’ Town Center was developed to provide a mix of single and multiple family dwellings in the heart of the city and designed as traditional streets and squares.
 It is also a place to relax, shop, dine and for entertainment and community events, the chief one being the annual Winter Springs Festival of the Arts.

 The area is well known for its parks and trails featuring scenic lakes and forests.
 It is connected to the Florida Natural Scenic Trail System on the Cross-Seminole Trail.
 Outdoor activities include biking, hiking, fishing and boating, and city facilities provide organized sports.
 Winter Springs has five elementary schools, one middle school, and one high school.
 Nearby post secondary institutions include the University of Central Florida and the Oviedo campus of Seminole State College.

 If a well-planned, family-friendly city is what you’re looking for, then Winter Springs is the place for you.
-Let us help you find your perfect Winter Springs home for sale.
+Whether you’re looking at homes for sale in Lake Mary or in Winter Springs, Gitta Sells can help you find the home of your dreams.
+Get started today.